-Lee Silverman Voice Therapy® (LSVT) Big and Loud is intense physical therapy and speech therapy is proven for people with Parkinson’s Disease.
-It helps you to move and to speak better.
-After completing the outpatient therapy, community classes can help maintain your speech and physical improvements.
+Lee Silverman Voice Treatment® (LSVT) Big and Loud is intense physical and speech therapy that is proven effective for people with Parkinson’s Disease.
+The treatment helps you to move and to speak better.
+After completing the outpatient therapy, community classes can help you maintain your speech and physical improvements.

-LSVT, which stands for Lee Silverman Voice Treatment (LSVT), is a four-week intense therapy program which has been proven to help people with Parkinson’s Disease better move and speak.
-LSVT Big is led by occupational and physical therapists and LSVT Loud is led by speech therapists.
+LSVT is a four-week intense therapy program, which has been proven to help people with Parkinson’s Disease improve their movement and speech.
+LSVT Big is led by occupational and physical therapists; LSVT Loud is led by speech therapists.

 If you are not a good candidate for LSVT Big and Loud, a less-intensive traditional therapy may be recommended.

 LSVT Loud: Through a series of vocal exercises, your speech therapist will help you improve the loudness of your voice.
 Don’t worry.
-This therapy doesn’t train you to yell or shout, instead it leaves you with a voice people can hear and better understand.
+This therapy doesn’t train you to yell or shout, but it does leave you with a voice people can hear and better understand.